StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning

-Our framework is compatible with any policy gradient-based reinforcement learning algorithm.
 As a practical example, we implement the Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} algorithm to demonstrate its application.
-Here, we estimate the advantage function using Generalized Advantage Estimation (GAE) to improve stability: To achieve stable training, we employ the PPO-clip version, which introduces a clipping mechanism to prevent large updates during optimization.
-The loss function based on the clipped PPO objective is given by:
+Here, we estimate the advantage function using Generalized Advantage Estimation (GAE) to improve stability:

-where $\pi_{\theta^{'}}$ represents the represents the old policy used to generate the previous trajectories, and $\epsilon$ is a hyperparameter that controls the allowable deviation between the current and old policies.
+To achieve stable training, we employ the PPO-clip version~\citep{schulman2017proximal}, which introduces a clipping mechanism to prevent large updates during optimization.
+The loss function based on the clipped PPO objective is given by: where $\pi_{\theta^{'}}$ represents the old policy used to generate the previous trajectories, and $\epsilon$ is a hyperparameter that controls the allowable deviation between the current and old policies.

-To further stabilize training, we also introduce a per-token KL divergence penalty from the old policy at each token, as proposed in RLHF~\citep{ouyang2022training}.
-This helps to prevent large policy shifts during optimization.
-For our experiments, we apply the PPO version of our framework, which ensures robust performance in multi-step tool-based tasks.
+To further stabilize training, we introduce a per-token KL divergence penalty between the current and previous policies, as proposed in RLHF~\citep{ouyang2022training}.
+In our experiments, we apply this PPO-based implementation of StepTool.